Level of support for evolution: Peru

 According to a 2014 poll by the Pew Research Center, 51% of people in Peru believe "humans and other living things evolved over time" while 39% believe they have "always existed in the present form."

 Poland

 According to the Pew Research Center, 61 percent of Poles accept the theory of evolution while 23 percent of Poles deny the theory of evolution and claim that "humans have always existed in their present form."

 Russia

 According to the Pew Research Center, 65 percent of Russians accept the theory of evolution while 26 percent of Russians deny the theory of evolution and claim that "humans have always existed in their present form."

 Serbia

 According to the Pew Research Center, 61 percent of Serbians accept the theory of evolution while 29 percent of respondents in Serbia deny the theory of evolution while and claim that "humans have always existed in their present form."

 Turkey

-In 2017, the government removed the theory of evolution from the school curriculum.
+In 2009, Ömer Ziya Cebeci, then vice president of the Turkish government agency Scientific and Technological Research Council of Turkey (TÜBİTAK), publisher of the popular Turkish science magazine Bilim ve Teknik (Science and Technology), ordered the removal of a cover story about the life and work of Charles Darwin from the March 2009 issue of the magazine just before it went to press.
+The event caused widespread protests across the country and calls for Cebeci to resign.
+Cebeci was removed from his position in 2011, and a court in 2013 ruled that Cebeci had unlawfully dismissed the editor of Bilim ve Teknik from her position.